If you want to know how to write an amazing article, you will love these notes I am about to share with you.

 - Which sports competition did your team win?

 - What improvements made your team successful.

 Cover all the above points in detail.
 You should make your tone polite and informative.
 Start your article with a suitable heading.

 Now it’s your turn.
 Which part of article writing do you find the most challenging?

 Is it the heading or the body?
 Do let me know.

 And do not forget to try the “practise question” given above.
-Then, do get it check by your teacher or your friend.
+Then, do get it checked by your teacher or your friend.
 Thank you very much for reading and staying with me till the end.
 Stay tuned for more.